SaaS Management: The Best Guide for 2025

 Best practices of SaaS management

-SaaS sprawl and shadow IT are the two main reasons companies face the problems related to SaaS.
+SaaS sprawl and shadow IT are the two main reasons companies face the problems related to SaaS software management.
 Issues like duplicate subscriptions, forgotten subscriptions, unwanted charges, no visibility, and more.

 To avoid them, here are some of the best practices of SaaS management:

-You need to have a clear overview of which licenses you have and when they will renew.
+You need to have a clear overview of which licenses you have and when they will renew through a SaaS management platform.
 This way, you can avoid duplicate subscriptions and unwanted renewals.

 This is the most essential best practice, and it may be evident to some.
-Still, it’s very common that companies don’t track anything related to SaaS at all.
+Still, it’s very common that companies don’t track anything related to SaaS at all since they don’t see the need of having a SaaS management platform until it’s too late.

 That is clearly a problem because you need complete visibility in order to manage your SaaS effectively.